 Health & fitness goal: To still my mind – not very active, I know but it’s part of good health.

 Favourite healthy snack: Avocado with anything.
 Or on its own.
-Or homemade raw chocolate balls.
-And a really good smoothie.
+And anything cooked by Susie from Gourmet Glow or Toral from The Urban Kitchen!

 Favourite exercise: I can’t have just one!
-Boxing, HIIT and yoga hits the spot.
+I love boxing and the DeRose Method yoga.

 Something we didn’t know about you: I defeated the big red balls on Total Wipeout.
 Just.

 EXPLORER SEEKING NEW HEALTHY ADVENTURES & GLOWING SKIN.